hashgraph/hedera-mirror-node/hedera-mirror-test/README.md

 4. DB_Cleanup_Sampler - Cleans up the db
     -   (See DB_Setup_Sampler options)

+> **_Note:_** Subscribe_Only tests only cover section 3.
+No db operations are carried out.

 # 3 Containerized Run

 The hedera-mirror-test module offers a containerized distribution of the [acceptance](#acceptance-test-execution) and [performance](#performance-test-execution) tests.

 ## Kubernetes Cluster Run

-The repo provides a default Kubernetes [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) and [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) template in a single file under `hedera-mirror-test/src/test/resources/k8s/run-test.yml`
+The repo provides a default Kubernetes [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) and [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) spec template in a single file under `hedera-mirror-test/src/test/resources/k8s/run-test.yml`
 Running this file as follows will deploy a Kubernetes [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/) with a container that runs the acceptance or performance tests in the cloud.

     kubectl apply -f hedera-mirror-test/src/test/resources/k8s/run-test.yml